Phone Number Extractor

 Free tier: Up to 1,000 numbers per extraction.
 No daily limits.
 Large files: Split into chunks over 100,000 characters.

-Can I use this for lead generation?
+Am I allowed to use this for lead generation?

 Yes for: Research and data compilation, Building contact lists from public sources, Organizing existing customer data.
 Always comply with: TCPA (US), GDPR (EU), and local telemarketing laws.